Why VP Sales Leaders Need Social Media Engagement, Too

 Social Engagement Insight Enables Growth

-With all the tools and products a company has that are in most cases also referred to as ‘Revenue Stacks’ (sales and marketing tech), this causes an issue almost all companies face; having siloed data.
+With all the tools and products a company has that is often referred to as ‘Revenue Stacks’ (sales and marketing tech), this causes an issue almost all companies face: having siloed data.

-It’s important for a VP Sales to be able to see how many conversions there are from lead generation efforts, almost as important as it is for the marketing leader.
-Being able to see how many opportunities have been created due to social media and from the sales teams being active on social, also helps the VP of Sales realise that sales teams need to take an immensely active role in helping the business grow by amplifying its message and receiving those all too important engagement insights.
+It’s important for a VP Sales to be able to see how many conversions there are from lead generation efforts, which is almost as important as it is for the marketing leader.
+Being able to see how many opportunities have been created due to social media and from the sales teams being active on social also helps the VP Sales realize that sales teams need to take an immensely active role in helping the business grow by amplifying its message and receiving those all too important engagement insights.